ARVR-Dev/crazyflies_headset_codebase/ros_code/README.md

 # HERO_XR

 ## Project Overview
-HERO_XR is a ROS2-based drone control system that enables control of Crazyflie drones through VR/AR headset devices.
+HERO_XR is a ROS2-based drone control system that enables Crazyflie drones to be controlled through VR/AR headset devices.
 The system supports multi-drone collaborative control and integrates with the VICON motion capture system for precise positioning.

 ## System Architecture
 The system consists of the following main ROS packages: